Sequential asset ranking in nonstationary time series: Introduction

-The main result of this paper is the introduction of a novel ranking algorithm, the naive Bayes asset ranker, which we use to target long-only and long/short positions in constituents of the S\&P 250 index.
-Our algorithm is optimised sequentially, which allows it to cope with the changing interactions and behaviours of the S\&P 250 constituents.
-Furthermore, our algorithm outperforms a strategy that would hold the long-only S\&P 250 index with hindsight, despite the index appreciating by 88.2\% during the test period.
-Our algorithm can generate excess total and risk-adjusted returns by ranking the probability that individual constituents in the index will generate higher returns than the remaining constituents.
-Our algorithm also outperforms a regress-then-rank cross-sectional momentum trader baseline, a sequentially fitted curds and whey multivariate regression procedure.
+Our particular modelling interest is in financial time series, which are typically nonstationary.
+Nonstationarity implies statistical distributions that adapt over time and violates the independent and identically distributed (iid) random variables assumption of most regression and classification models.
+We require approaches that adopt sequential optimisation methods, preferably methods that make little or no assumptions about the data-generating process.
+The main result of this paper is our novel ranking algorithm, the naive Bayes asset ranker, which we use to select subsets of assets to trade from the S\&P 500 index in either a long-only or a long/short (cross-sectional momentum) capacity.
+We achieve higher risk-adjusted and total returns than a strategy that would hold the long-only S\&P 500 index with hindsight, despite the index appreciating by 205\% during the test period.
+We also outperform a regress-then-rank baseline, a sequentially fitted curds and whey \citep{curds_and_whey} multivariate regression model.

-Our paper is organised as follows.
-Section \ref{sec:preliminaries} begins with the rationale for online learning in financial time series prediction, describes the prediction with expert advice modelling framework, moves on to online financial portfolio selection problems, including the ranking of constituents within portfolios of assets, and completes with an introduction to naive Bayes ranking.
-Section \ref{sec: Naive Bayes Asset Ranker} presents our naive Bayes asset ranking algorithm.
-In section \ref{sec:research experiment}, we describe the design of the experiments we conduct, including details of the regress-then-rank baseline model we use, the curds and whey multivariate regression model.
-The section completes with a description of the results.
-Section \ref{sec:discussion} provides a discussion of the results and the implications for modelling financial time series.
-The paper concludes with remarks section \ref{sec:conclusion}.